-The Wellbeing Team has identified a number of goals to further support the Welfare of our students, and will work alongside the PB4L Team to provide whole-school support that will:
+To Wellbeing Team has identified a number of goals to further support the Welfare of our students, and will work alongside the PB4L Team to provide whole-school support that will:

-- Enhance students' self-esteem and encourage independence through learning. - Encourage accountability for behaviour develop students' self-discipline and self-control. - Encourage individual students to recognise and respect the rights of others, and promote the values of honesty and fairness. - Enable rational conflict resolution, tolerance and acceptance of difference. - Engage students in significant learning that will promote lifelong learning skills, and enable them to be positive members of the school and wider community to become effective global citizens. - Enhance staff self-esteem.
+- Enhance students' self esteem. - Develop students' self-discipline and self-control. - Enable students to be on-task with their learning. - Build respect, tolerance and the celebration of difference. - Encourage accountability for behaviour. - Encourage individual students to recognise and respect the rights of others. - Affirm cooperation as well as responsible independence in learning. - Promote the values of honesty, fairness, respect for others. - Enable rational conflict resolution. - Enhance fellow staffs' self-esteem. - Engage students in significant learning that will promote lifelong learning skills, and enable them to be positive members of the school and wider community to become effective global citizens.